selimsami/qforce/docs/source/examples.rst

 Treating the flexible dihedrals
 ++++++++++++++++++++++++++++++++

-Now we can run Q-Force again to create fragments and the corresponding QM dihedral scan input files in the directory "propane_qforce/fragments":
+Now we can run Q-Force again from the same folder to create fragments and the corresponding QM dihedral scan input files by:

 :code:`qforce propane`

+This will create all the necessary input files in the directory "propane_qforce/fragments".
 Then, run these calculations and put the output file(s) (.out) in the same directory.

 Creating the force field